Majorette (toy manufacturer)

+Majorette is a German toy and model cars brand owned by Simba Dickie Group.

+Originally from France, their products are scale model vehicles, particularly Matchbox-like 3 inches long diecast models (scales between 1/55th and 1/76th).

 History

-The company was founded in 1961 by Emile Véron, of the family that also created Norev (the Véron family name spelled backwards).
-Initially, model railways and accessories were made and the firm was known as "Rail-Route".
-By 1964, the first cars came to market, and in 1967, the name was changed to Majorette.
+The company was founded in 1961 in Lyon, France by Émile Véron, of the family that also created Norev (the Véron family name spelled backwards).
+Initially, model railways and accessories were made and the firm was known as "Rail-Route Jouets".
+By 1964, the first cars came to market, and in 1966, the name was changed to Majorette.
+The company soon became main toy car manufacturer of his home country.

-Majorette became the main French manufacturer of Matchbox-sized miniature vehicles (scale variously pegged to 3 inches long).
-The company soon became the largest French toy car manufacturer.
 The main competition was Matchbox of Hackney, London, but also German Siku and later, conceptually, Japanese Tomica.
 Though French cars like Peugeot and Renault were emphasized, other licensed marques included European brands, and North American vehicles from General Motors, Ford, and Chrysler.
 Japanese Nissan and Toyota are also represented.

 At the end of 1980, Majorette purchased revered diecast producer Solido.
-About this same time, the Portuguese company Novacar was also purchased and Majorette production commenced in Portugal.
+The Portuguese company Novacar was also purchased and Majorette production started in Portugal in the 1990s.
 Besides their important domestic presence, Majorette relies heavily on commercial sales to foreign markets.
 In 1982, Majorette USA was established in Miami, Florida, but that extension was relatively short-lived as Majorettes were not heavily retailed in the U.S. through the 1990s and 2000s.

+Majorette was placed in receivership in November 1992 and was bought by Idéal Loisirs in April 1993.
+Idéal Loisirs was bought by Triumph-Adler in January 1996.
+The Rilleux-la-Pape factory closed in 2001.

-Majorette was purchased by Smoby in 2003.
-In 2008, there was talk that Majorette, then called Smoby-Majorette, was to be divorced from Smoby and sold to MI29, a French investment fund which owns Bigben Interactive for €3,900,000.
-This venture was abandoned in 2009 when Majorette found itself insolvent again, and through a tribunal at the commercial court of Paris, a sale was granted to Simba-Dickie, who bought Smoby.
-Majorette and Solido today remain a part of the Simba-Dickie group, which is more commonly called Dickie Toys.
+Majorette was purchased by Smobyin June 2003, then Smoby was placed in receivership in October 2007 and through a tribunal at the commercial court of Lons-le-Saunier, Majorette was sold to the investment fund MI29 in March 2008.
+This venture was abandoned in November 2009 when Majorette was placed in receivership again and through a tribunal at the commercial court of Paris, a sale was granted to Smoby Toys, bought by Simba Dickie in March 2008.

+Majorette today remain a part of the German Simba Dickie group since 2010.